Ghostsheep1/henriquinho-bets/README.md

 - `GET /api/odds`: uses The Odds API for realtime bookmaker odds when `THE_ODDS_API_KEY` or `ODDS_API_KEY` has quota.
 If bookmaker odds are unavailable, it returns `HENQ-OPEN-ODDS-3.0` model odds with confidence, feed status, closing-line calibration metadata, trader controls, and market risk limits.
 Live possession, shots, corners, dangerous attacks, and provider xG are shown only when real `API_FOOTBALL_KEY` or `LICENSED_STATS_FEED_*` data is available.
 - `GET /api/football`: fetches featured soccer tournament scoreboards for the featured tournament panel.
+- `GET /api/henriquinho-sports`: local unlimited Henriquinho sports API.
+When `HENRIQUINHO_INTERNAL_SPORTS_ONLY=true`, `/api/odds` and `/api/football` use this internal engine and make no external sports API calls.
+These are generated demo markets, not real-world live sports data.
 - `POST /api/settle`: placeholder settlement endpoint for a cron worker that compares open bets against final provider results.

 The open model is unlimited for the beta because it uses public scoreboards and local calculations.
 Licensed injury/news/sharp/history/stats feeds are optional: configure the corresponding `LICENSED_*_FEED_URL` and `LICENSED_*_FEED_KEY` variables when you have a vendor.
 Each feed may return an array or `{ records: [...] }` with fields like `eventId`, `home`, `away`, `team`, `side`, `impact`, `probabilityShift`, `confidence`, `closingLineScore`, `sampleSize`, `possessionHome`, `possessionAway`, `xgHome`, `xgAway`, `shotsHome`, `shotsAway`, `shotsOnTargetHome`, `shotsOnTargetAway`, `dangerousAttacksHome`, `dangerousAttacksAway`, `cornersHome`, `cornersAway`, `momentumHome`, `momentumAway`, `heatmapHome`, and `heatmapAway`.